Mohsen Shaalan

 Mohsen Shaalan or Shalaan (14 April 1951 – 9 February 2014) was an Egyptian artist and deputy minister of culture, serving as the head of the fine arts sector from 2006 until 2010.
 He was ousted from his position in the Ministry of Culture following the 2010 theft of Van Gogh's Poppy Flowers from the Mohamed Mahmoud Khalil Museum in Cairo.
-He later served one year in prison on charges stemming from the theft, which prosecutors argued was made possible by insufficient security under his watch.
+He served one year in prison on charges stemming from the theft, which prosecutors argued was made possible by insufficient security under his watch.

 Background

 Shaalan was born in Cairo, Egypt, in 1951.
 He received a Bachelor of Arts in art and education in 1974.
 He held several positions within Egypt's Ministry of Culture before eventually being appointed the head of the fine arts sector in 2006.
 In this position, Shaalan was responsible for overseeing various museums and art institutions throughout Egypt, including the Mohamed Mahmoud Khalil Museum, which houses one of the largest collections of 18th and 19th century European art in the Middle East.
 While in the position, he worked to restore various cultural institutions, including the Aisha Fahmy Palace, the Rateb Sedeek Art Gallery, and the 1952 Revolution Heroes Museum.